John Battaglia: Background

 In January 1999, Pearle separated from Battaglia after verbal abuse, and he was not permitted to live with her.
 At Christmas 1999, Battaglia was on a visit to see Faith and Liberty when he attacked Pearle in a domestic violence incident.
 As a result, he pleaded guilty to a misdemeanor-level assault charge and was given two years' probation.
 Pearle filed for divorce immediately after the incident, and the divorce was finalized in August 2000.

 Pearle was attempting to have Battaglia's parole revoked because he had harassed her over the telephone.
 He was not supposed to send messages to her, and she contended that he should be incarcerated because of his history of domestic violence.
 He also used marijuana, which violated the terms of his probation.

-Up to that point, he had not hit either of his daughters.
-Pearle stated that he previously doted upon them, and until he killed the girls, she did not believe he was willing to harm them despite his earlier domestic violence towards adult women.
+Up to that point, Battaglia had not hit either of his daughters.
+Pearle stated that he previously doted upon them and, until he killed the girls, she did not believe he was willing to harm them despite his earlier domestic violence towards adult women.
 He was allowed to have periodic visits with them.
 To his acquaintances, he made negative statements about his ex-wives while making positive statements about his daughters.
 Jacquielynn Floyd, a columnist for The Dallas Morning News, stated that "He fooled people into believing he was a devoted father."